HomeDev guideRecipesAPI ReferenceGraphQL

 The separate values of the searchable fields are preserved without any overlap between values.

-When you enable the Searchable property for a field, its child elements are also made searchable.
+When you enable a field's Searchable property, its child elements are also made searchable.
 The use of the _fulltext field is more efficient than querying for searchable fields separately.

 Get searchable field values in content types